 This hands-on approach was the turning point in her confidence.

+This is exactly why focusing on recruitment skills for new recruiters is so important.
 By the end of the training, Emily noticed a real shift in how she approached her role.

 “Now I feel like a real recruiter,” Emily says.
 “Instead of reacting and scrambling, I’m confident, organised, and even excited about what’s ahead.”